adhar-m/needle-in-the-hay/README.md

 # needle-in-the-hay
 A network trained on Elliott Smith lyrics.
 And a website.
+In progress.